Brazilk0140/WHSTechNotes/journal.md

 I don't think Chromebooks, learning games, or phones should be blocked.
 Because people may need it for their education to use something that's important.
 # October 15, 2025
 Canva AI is best understood as suite of integrated tools, primarily known as Magic Studio, that uses artificial intelligience to make high-quality design accessible and fast for everyone, regardless of skill level.
 Being good at prompt engineering is valuable because it enables efficiient and effective collaboration with AI, leading to better productivity, innovation, and data analysis.
+# October 20, 2025
+Hardeep is in seat 61F, Franklin is in seat 91A, and Maria is in seat 35B